Meet the compassionate and hard-working team at Jacob’s Heart — we’re a committed and inspired group.

 Norma Anaya serves Jacob’s Heart families who lose a precious child to cancer or other circumstances in memory of beloved, Cecilia Anaya, who died at age 11 from cancer.
 Now, Norma and her entire family organize support groups, individual and family counseling, family celebrations, remembrances and legacies.
 In addition to organizing the grief support program, Norma is the Family Support Specialist for children with cancer and their families living in San Benito and South Santa Clara Counties, providing home visits, case management, resources and support.

 As a bereaved family member herself, Norma brings her experience, strength of character and love for children and families to her work.
 Norma is certified as in bicultural pediatric palliative care and bereavement support through the End of Life Nursing Education Consortium.

 One week before her 14th birthday, Mariela Medina was diagnosed with Stage 4 Hodgkin’s Lymphoma.
 Throughout the many years of treatment, three relapses and a stem-cell transplant, Mariela and her family received essential support from Jacob’s Heart.
-It is with a spirit of gratitude and a desire to share her own experience that Mariela has returned to Jacob’s Heart as a happy, healthy 25 year-old.
+It is with a spirit of gratitude and a desire to share her own experience that Mariela (now 27), returned to Jacob’s Heart as a happy, healthy 25 year-old.
 According to Mariela, “Knowing the challenges of a child with cancer, because I have lived it first hand, has helped me help families with the daily challenges of an ongoing treatment and life after it. ”

-Mariela provides support and mentorship to teens with cancer and organizes fun, meaningful teen activities.
+Mariela provides support and mentor-ship to teens with cancer and organizes fun, meaningful teen activities.
 “Being a teen with cancer is very different than it is for little kids, we know what’s going on – we need honest conversations and information from people like Mariela who understand what we are going through.” (from a Jacob’s Heart teen).

 Like her colleagues at Jacob’s Heart, Mariela is a bicultural “trained trainer” in the art and practice of pediatric palliative care and bereavement through the End of Life Nursing Education Consortium.